emanuega/MERlin/docs/tasks.rst

 * data\_channels -- The names of the data channels to export, corresponding to the data organization.
 If not provided, all data channels are exported.
 * z\_indexes -- The z index to export.
 If not provided all z indexes are exported.
 * fov\_crop\_width -- The number of pixels to remove from each edge of each fov before inserting it into the mosaic.

-sequential.SumSignal
+* draw\_fov\_labels -- Flag indicating if the fov index should be drawn on top of each fov in the mosaic sequential.SumSignal
 -------------------------------